Holiday Honey Brined Turkey Recipe

 The first time I made this simple turkey brine recipe, I was nearly out of mild molasses so supplemented with blackstrap molasses, which is darker and much stronger in taste and smell.
 I was worried that it might impart an intense flavor into the turkey meat, but it was still wonderful.
 The turkey skin took on a lot of the color from the brine, but the meat was moist and succulent despite the bronzed exterior.

 - My brining bag sprung a leak when re-testing this recipe.
-Make sure you use the largest turkey brine bag available and I’d recommend double bagging.
+Make sure you use an extra large, heavy duty turkey brine bag available and double bag if you are worried about leakage.

 - Mix in the salt first while the water is still at its hottest to help it dissolve.
 Then add the rest of the ingredients.
 You can also add aromatics and herbs if you’d like.